moadabdou/cProjectPurchasingManagement-master/README.md

-# to do : next week
+# to do : nothing for now
- -cancel sales